gigumay/POLO/README.md

 model.val(radii=new_radii, dor=new_dor)
 ```

-If these parameetrs are not set, the model will use the default values specified in the [configuration file](./ultralytics/cfg/default.yaml).
+If these parameters are not set, the model will use the default values specified in the [configuration file](./ultralytics/cfg/default.yaml).

 ## Inference